 Alisa Sikelianos-Carter is a Queer, Black, Femme, mixed-media artist who works and resides in Upstate New York.
 Sikelianos-Carter has been awarded residencies at the Bemis Center for Contemporary Arts, The Millay Colony for the Arts Vermont Studio Center, The Wassaic Project and Yaddo.
-Her recent exhibitions include group shows at The Tang Teaching Museum, Saratoga Springs, NY this past May.
-She will attend residencies at The Wassaic Project and the Millay Colony for the Arts in Summer/Fall 2019.
-In April 2018 she had her first solo show at Ori Gallery in Portland, OR and has exhibited Nationally at Collar Works, Troy, NY; Virago Gallery, Seattle; Paradice Palase, Brooklyn; The Hyde Collection, Glens Falls, NY; The Tang Teaching Museum, Saratoga Springs, NY; Iridian Gallery, Richmond, VA; Archer Gallery, Clark College, Vancouver, WA and White Gallery, Portland State University, Portland, OR.
+Her recent exhibitions include group shows at The Tang Teaching Museum, Saratoga Springs, NY and The Hyde Collection, Glens Falls, NY.
+She has exhibited Nationally at Collar Works, Troy, NY; Wa Na Wari Gallery, Seattle; Paradice Palase, Brooklyn; The Hyde Collection, Glens Falls, NY; The Tang Teaching Museum, Saratoga Springs, NY; Iridian Gallery, Richmond, VA; Archer Gallery, Clark College, Vancouver, WA and White Gallery, Portland State University, Portland, OR.
 She received both her Bachelors and Masters in Art from SUNY Albany with a concentration in drawing and painting.

 Her luminous work envisions a speculative Afro-Futuristic dimension where Blackness represents both a breaking open of nothingness and a densely lustrous opportunity for the genesis of a new world.